expressive-code/expressive-code/packages/remark-expressive-code/README.md

 ### `shiki`

-- Type: `boolean`
+- Type: `PluginShikiOptions | boolean`
 - Default: `true`

 - Configures the Shiki plugin, which adds syntax highlighting to code blocks.

-You can set this to `false` to disable it.
+  This plugin is enabled by default.
+Set this to `false` to disable it.

+  You can also configure the plugin by setting this to an [options object](https://github.com/expressive-code/expressive-code/blob/main/packages/%40expressive-code/plugin-shiki/README.md#available-plugin-options).

 ### `textMarkers`